yesidc/MLinPractice/Documentation.md

 ## Dimensionality Reduction

-We applied dimensionality reduction to the features decribed above.
+We applied dimensionality reduction to the features described above.

 We wanted to reduce the dimensionality of the data to analyze the behaviour and usefulness of specific features during classification.